nogibjj/IDS706_miniproject9_Mutian/README.md

  Set up a cloud-hosted notebook and demonstrate data manipulation with a sample dataset

 ## Overview
-We load a csv file from kaggle dataset which is about bitcoin transactions.
+I downloaded a csv file from kaggle dataset which is about bitcoin transactions.
 This project demonstrates some basic statistical info and generates a visualization for data distribution with python libraries like polors,numpy and matplotlib.

 Donwload dataset from: https://www.kaggle.com/datasets/jesusgraterol/bitcoin-taker-buysell-volume-binance-futures